-AIM: To investigate the safety and efficacy of endoport-assisted endoscopic techniques for removing intraventricular lesions.
+AIM: To investigate the safety and efficacy of endoport-assisted endoscopic techniques when used to remove intraventricular lesions.

 MATERIAL and METHODS: Data of patients with intraventricular lesions who were surgically treated by endoport-assisted endoscopic resection between January 2018 and February 2019 were retrospectively reviewed.
 The surgical procedures, complications and outcomes were analyzed.